tchannagiri/DSBplot/README.md

 python comparison.py --input data_output/sense_R2 data_output/dcmv_R2 --output data_output/sense_dcmv_R2
 ```

-Note, both experiments must have identical reference sequences after extracting its `2 * WINDOW_SIZE` nucleotides around the DSB position.
-The whole reference sequence of the experiments (i.e., the files in the `--ref_seq` parameter to `preprocess.py`) need not be identical so long as this window is.
+Note that both experiments must have identical reference sequences after extracting its `2 * WINDOW_SIZE` nucleotides around the DSB position.
+The whole reference sequences (i.e., the files in the `--ref_seq` parameter to `preprocess.py`) need not be identical so long as this window is.

 The output will have a directory structure mirroring the output of `preprocess.py`, except that only the subdirectories `3_window`, `4_graph`, and `5_histogram` will be present (since there is no need to cache the other preprocessing data).
 The output files contain a combination of the data from both the experiments for creating comparison graphs.

 ### Tutorial: Graphing

-The [`graph.py`](#graphpy) script is used to layout the aligned reads output from the [`preprocess.py`](#preprocesspy) and [`comparison.py`] scripts.
+The [`graph.py`](#graphpy) script is used to layout and plot the aligned reads output from the [`preprocess.py`](#preprocesspy) and [`comparison.py`] scripts, into.
 The input should be a list of directories created by `preprocess.py`/`comparison.py` and the output will be PNG or HTML files that visually represent the graph of sequences extracted from reads around the DSB position.
+The graphs are represented as a scatter-plot of vertices (representing sequences) and edges (representing single-variation sequence similarity).

-Multiple inputs may be specified as long as all the experiments have identical reference sequences within the DSB window (potentially, after reverse complementing; see the `--reverse_complement` parameter).
-When multiple inputs are specified all sequences in all the inputs (potentially, after reverse complementing) are combined into a single "supergraph", the graph is laid out to determine the coordinates of each vertex, and then each graph is laid out separately according to the coordinates determined by the supergraph.
-This allows the output figures for each experiment to have the same coordinates for the same sequence, which facilitates visual comparison betwen experiments when when using data-dependent layouts such as the Kamada-Kawaii.
+Multiple inputs may be specified as long as all the experiments have identical reference sequences (potentially after reverse-complementing; see the `--reverse_complement` parameter) within the DSB window.
+When multiple inputs are specified, all sequences (potentially after reverse complementing) in all the inputs are combined into a single "supergraph".
+The supergraph is laid out to determine the coordinates of each vertex.
+Then the graphs of each input (which are subgraphs of the supergraph) are laid out separately according to the coordinates determined by the supergraph.
+This allows the output figures for each experiment to have the same coordinates for the same sequence, which aids visual comparison between experiments.

 The output may be either PNG or HTML.
 HTML output may be opened in a browser and allows interactive inspection of the vertices by hovering over them.